gramineproject/graphene/README.md

 Using "make SGX=1" in the test or regression directory will automatically generate the enclave signatures (.sig files).

+Note:
+1. Before running make SGX=1.
+LD_LIBRARY_PATH must be unset.
+    $ unset LD_LIBRARY_PATH
+2. For the very first time: Make will ask for Install directory of SGX driver.
+Provide the path to the SGX driver checked out and build earlier in 2.2

 #### 2.1.3 Run Built-in Examples in Graphene-SGX

+Following items need to be run again everytime when the system is re-booted.
+An init script can be created if required.

+1. Load Graphene-SGX driver
+    In <graphene_root>/Pal/src/host/Linux-SGX/sgx-driver
+    $ ./load.sh
+2. Start SGX AESMD service
+    sudo service aesmd start
+3. Set Minimum V.A mmap to 0
+sudo sysctl vm.mmap_min_addr=0

 There are a few built-in examples under LibOS/shim/test/.
 The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.

 (1) Build and run a Hello World program with Graphene on SGX
 - go to LibOS/shim/test/native, build the enclaves via command: